NoMercy9795/Skit/README.md

 # Scene 1-
 **Dashratha ka Ghar**: *Dashratha, the CEO of Ayodhya Pvt.Ltd. is looking into the mirror and singing a song-“Kyu Ajkal neend kam khwab jada hai” and Kaikayi is busy chatting with her friends on Whatsapp.*
+**Dashratha**- *Hey Babes!
+I am planning to retire and I am thinking to make Rama, the chief of Ayodhya Pvt.Ltd.*

 Rama and Laxmana walking together enter the scene.